MCP Server (Legacy Version)¶

 Toolset: errors

-Function: Query the comment list of an error issue
+Function: Query the comment list for an error issue

 Parameters: